aserto-dev/express-jwt-aserto/README.md

 const options = {
-  authorizerServiceUrl: 'https://localhost:8383', // required - must pass a valid URL };
+  authorizerServiceUrl: 'https://localhost:8383', // required - must pass a valid URL

-// policy is the Rego package name const policy = 'mycars.users.__id.get';

-// resourceKey is the key into the req.params map from which to extract the resource const resourceKey = 'id';
+  applicationName: 'mycars' // required - must be a string representing the application name };

 app.get('/users/:id',
   jwt({ secret: 'shared_secret' }),
-  jwtAuthz(policy, resourceKey, options),
+  jwtAuthz(options),
   function(req, res) { ... });
 ```

-Parameters:
+By default, `jwtAuthz` derives the policy name and resource key from the Express route path.
+To override this behavior, two optional parameters are available.

+`jwtAuthz(options[, policyName[, resourceKey]])`

+- `options`: a javascript map containing `{ authorizerServiceUrl, applicationName }`
-- `policy`: a string representing the package in the policy definition.
+- `policyName`: a string representing the package name for the the policy
-- `resourceKey`: a key into the req.params map to extract the resource from, or `''`
+- `resourceKey`: a key into the req.params map to extract the resource from

+#### policy name

+By default, the policy name will be derived in the following way from the application name, route path, and HTTP method:

+`GET /api/users` --> `applicationName.api.users.get`
+`POST /api/users/:id` --> `applicationName.api.users.__id.post`

+Passing in the `policyName` parameter into the `jwtAuthz()` function will override this behavior.

+#### resource key

+By default, the resource key will be derived from the first parameter marker in the route path:

+if the route path is `/api/users/:id`, the resource will be extracted from `req.params['id']`.

+Passing in the `resourceKey` parameter into the `jwtAuthz()` function will override this behavior.
+For example, passing in `paramName` will retrieve the resource from `req.params.paramName`.

 ### accessMap